metfar/dailynews/README.md

 `dailynews_gui.py` is a `tkinter` frontend intended to run in the same directory as `dailynews.py` and `config.json`.

 The GUI does not replace the collector.
-It sits on top of the existing Markdown output and gives a friendlier reading workflow.
+It sits on top of the existing Markdown output and provides a friendlier reading workflow.

 Main ideas of the GUI:

-* read generated `.md` files from `output_dir`;
+- read generated `.md` files from `output_dir`;
-* organize the history by **date -> time -> profile -> article**;
+- organize the history by **date -> time -> profile -> article**;
-* keep alerts in their own tab so they do not pollute the normal reading flow;
+- keep alerts in their own tab so they do not pollute the normal reading flow;
-* render articles and alerts as dark cards with title, source, date, summary and link;
+- render articles and alerts as dark cards with title, source, date, summary, and link;
-* open the article URL in the default browser;
+- open the article URL in the default browser;
-* allow manual execution of `morning`, `evening` and `alerts` runs;
+- allow manual execution of `morning`, `evening`, and `alerts` runs;
-* keep a run log visible inside the application.
+- keep a run log visible inside the application.

 ### Start the GUI